koyo-finance/docs/docs/guide/exchange/deposit.md

 <img src="/img/guide/swap/deposit.png" alt="Deposit page" width="480" /> <img src="/img/guide/swap/pool-select.png" alt="Pool odal open" width="520" />

-Clicking on "CHOOSE LIQUIDITY POOL +" button will open a modal, where you'll see all **availible pools** on Kōyō Finance.
+Clicking on "CHOOSE LIQUIDITY POOL +" button will open a modal, where you'll see all **available pools** on Kōyō Finance.

 To choose the pool, just **click on the desired pool** shown in the pool list.